SENSEiXENUS/senseixenus.github.io/posts/ctf/THM/LondonBridge.md

 ![image](https://github.com/user-attachments/assets/cd6ba7d8-392c-417d-b590-2238f648695e)

-- I was able to read the ssh's id_rsa and authorized_keys files.It should be noted that `&` should be passed to the
+- I was able to read the ssh's id_rsa and authorized_keys files.It should be noted that `&` should be passed url encoded as seen below.The `authorized_keys` file helped me identify the user.